timescale/docs.timescale.com-content/using-timescaledb/reading-data.md

 period.
 This is commonly termed "gap filling", and may involve performing such operations as recording a "0" for any missing period.

-TimescaleDB allows you to use
-PostgreSQL's [`generate_series`][generate_series] functionality to generate a set of the desired time periods, then join this set against the actual time-series data.

 In the following example, we use trading data that includes a `time` timestamp, the `asset_code` being traded, as well as the `price` of the asset and `volume` of the asset traded.